Friday, December 31, 2021

 As in "real life", love's lines, angles and rhymes often intrude when men's sexual transactions are financial.
 A john usually concludes with "I like you and I'd like to see you again" and rarely follows through.
 Hustlers often develop affection for men who do, and the moral dilemma of Flesh becomes crystal clear when David invites Joe to move in with him.
 Joe declines, but not for the reason of independence which another hustler might crave...Joe just says it wouldn't be right to abandon his marriage.

 No such thoughts are shared by his wife however, and on arriving home he finds out exactly how little weight his loyalty, his manhood and his heterosexuality carry around the place.
-Flesh is sometimes dismissed as "probably of more interest to the homosexual", but that probably says more about the sexual shortcomings of those who'd say it.
-If a kid answers "Little Joe The Hustler" when asked what he wants to be when he grows up, he's probably more grown up than he's being given credit for.
+Flesh is sometimes dismissed as "probably of more interest to the homosexual", but that probably says more about the shortcomings of those who'd say it.

 Suppose They Had A Revolution And Nobody Could Get It Up?